 Notwithstanding the fact that a customer’s telephone number is on our “Do Not Call” list, we may still contact that customer with respect to surveys, billing, and other service-related matters.
-Further, the customer should understand that being on our “Do Not Call” list will not prevent calls from other companies unaffiliated with RTC.
+Further, the customer should understand that being on our “Do Not Call” list will not prevent calls from other companies unaffiliated with Rye Telephone.

 60 Beckwith Drive